-This peach crisp features spicy sliced freestone peaches topped with a crumbly oat mixture & baked to bubbly perfection.
-Best served with vanilla ice cream!
+This fresh peach crisp recipe features spiced peach slices topped with a crumbly oat mixture, baked to bubbly perfection.
+Make sure to top it with vanilla ice cream!

 Peach Crisp Video